BIOP/ijp-kheops/README.md

 This command converts the currently opened Image to a pyramidal ome.tiff file.
 Contrary to the file conversion commands, the image will not be tiled.

 ## Kheops - Read Documentation ...
-You arrive on this page.
+You arrive at this page.

 ## Macro Language Code Example